reStrike-d-o-o/reStrike_VTA_Cursor/PROJECT_CONTEXT.md

 - **🏁 Flag Integration**: React components with flag display ✅ **COMPLETED**
 - **Status**: ✅ All integration points tested and operational

+### **OBS Integration**: Password authentication is currently not supported.
+All OBS WebSocket servers must have authentication disabled.

 ---

 ## 📋 **PROJECT MANAGEMENT**